Champions League: Hope in defeat for Leverkusen as Juventus exploit quality gulf | DW | 12.12.2019

 (Ronaldo 75', Higuain 90'+2)

-This was a lesson for a youthful but naive Werkself, who had given themselves a slim chance of qualification for the last 16 with back-to-back victories coming into this game, crucially over their direct rivals for qualification, Atletico.
+This was a lesson for a youthful but naive Werkself, who had given themselves a slim chance of qualification for the last 16 with back-to-back victories coming into this game, including a crucial victoryover their direct rivals for qualification, Atletico.
 In short, Leverkusen needed to win and hope Atletico didn’t.

-Peter Bosz’s in-form side met a Juventus team who have far too much big-game experience to ever be concerned here.
+Peter Bosz’s in-form side met a Juventus team whose big-game experience was the deciding factor.
 The game was decided by a single moment of quality with 15 minutes to go.
 Substitute Paulo Dybala’s injection of pace left Sven Bender in his wake, and Cristiano Ronaldo was left with a tap-in.
 BayArena fell silent, but for a pocket of rambunctious Juve fans stuffed into the away corner.
 Gonzalo Higuain thrashed in another in stoppage time, and the ball had barely hit the back of net before you could hear the sound of thousands of plastic seats tipping up.

 This was a night when Leverkusen were high on intensity and intent, and against lesser teams would have knocked in two or three, but against these wily old Champions League campaigners, something a little extra special was required.
 The man they often look to for inspiration, Kai Havertz, who could have scored on the stroke of half time if not for a brilliant last-ditch tackle by Merih Demiral, displayed an array of elegant touches and vision beyond his years.
 His assets were complimented by Moussa Diaby’s directness and eye for goal, which he showed when he rattled the post in the 11th minute, leaving his former teammate Gianluigi Buffon rooted to the spot.